jinghuazhao/GDCT/vdi.md

 bash st.sh

 ```
-where we donload the latest version 0.2.20 from SourceForge and use a revised installation script taking this into account.
+where we download the latest version 0.2.20 from SourceForge and use a revised installation script taking this into account.
 We still
 have to do one more thing, the issues are to do with
 ```
 ln -s libopenblas.so.0 libblas.so.3